Hum (band): Reunions

 In 2003, the band reunited for a one-off appearance at Furnace Fest near downtown Birmingham, Alabama at the historic Sloss Furnaces.
 Furnace Fest, held August 15–17, 2003, was a festival of hard rock, alternative, indie, and emo acts from across the country.
 As the story went, the band said that they would be willing to play any show for a high price (assuming that no one would actually be willing to pay that amount), and the organizers at Furnace Fest called their bluff.
 Hum headlined Saturday night, playing a set and an encore.
 The band was reportedly dissatisfied with the performance, and actually preferred the surprise warm-up show they played in Champaign directly prior.

-Though declining to reform on a permanent basis, Hum has continued to perform occasional club shows and regional festival appearances.
+Though declining to re-form on a permanent basis, Hum has continued to perform occasional club shows and regional festival appearances.

 "We want to play small clubs again and perform just for our fans," says Talbott.
 "I feel bad that younger kids often can't go to those shows, but it's important for us to have some fun and play for people who care about our music."

 In an interview with The A.V.
-Club, for whom Hum headlined a show in 2011, Matt Talbott affirmed that Hum was likely to continue on an informal, sporadic basis.
+Club, Matt Talbott affirmed that Hum was likely to continue on an informal, sporadic basis.

-In May 2010, Miami-based record label Pop Up Records, announced a Hum tribute album in the works entitled "Songs of Farewell and Departure: A Tribute to Hum" featuring Funeral for a Friend, The Esoteric, The Felix Culpa, Anakin, (Damn) This Desert Air, Constants, Junius, City of Ships, Stomacher and more.
+In May 2010, Miami-based record label Pop Up Records, announced a Hum tribute album in the works entitled Songs of Farewell and Departure: A Tribute to Hum, featuring Funeral for a Friend, The Esoteric, The Felix Culpa, Anakin, (Damn) This Desert Air, Constants, Junius, City of Ships, Stomacher and more.

 The band reunited for a couple of shows in 2011, playing at the inaugural A.V.
 Fest in Chicago, Illinois, followed by Fun Fun Fun Fest in Austin, Texas.

 In June 2015, it was announced that Hum would partake in two brief tours.
 In August 2015, Hum opened for Failure for five shows on the east coast of the United States.
 The band played an after show for Wrecking Ball Fest in Atlanta, GA in August 2015.
-Following that, they performed at Riot Fest in Chicago, Illinois in September 2015, before embarking on a six-show co-headlining tour with the band Mineral on the west coast.
+Following that, they performed at Riot Fest in Chicago, Illinois in September 2015, before embarking on a six-show co-headlining tour with Mineral on the West Coast.
 After the tour was announced, drummer Bryan St. Pere sat out the tour, with Jason Gerken of Shiner subbing.
 On June 23, 2020, the band surprise-released their fifth studio album, entitled Inlet.
-The album peaked at #15 on the Billboard Heatseekers Albums chart and at #30 on the Billboard Current Album Sales chart.
+The album peaked at No. 15 on the Billboard Heatseekers Albums chart and at No. 30 on the Billboard Current Album Sales chart.

-Drummer Bryan St. Pere died on June 29, 2021, at age 52.
+Drummer Bryan St. Pere died on June 29, 2021, at age 53.

+In September 2025, it was announced that Hum would return to perform at Slide Away Festival, with Jason Gerken returning on drums.